microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 other packages (main, singleton) deployed, apps can use the mechanism described here as part of their first-run experience.

-> **Note that in Windows App SDK version 1.0**, only MSIX packaged apps that are full trust or have
+> **Note that in Windows App SDK version 1.0**, only unpackaged apps that are full trust or
-> the packageManagement restricted capability have the permission to use the Deployment API to
+> MSIX packaged apps that have the packageManagement restricted capability have the permission
-> install the main and singleton package dependencies.
-Support for partial trust packaged apps will
+> to use the Deployment API to install the main and singleton package dependencies.
+Support for
-> be coming in later releases.
-Additionally, support for main and singleton package deployment
+> partial trust MSIX packaged apps will be coming in later releases.
+Additionally, support for main
-> through the Microsoft Store will be coming in later releases.
+> and singleton package deployment through the Microsoft Store will be coming in later releases.

 # Description